sebastian-software/effective-eslint/readme.md

 - **Fully Customizable:** With the understanding that each project is unique, `Effective ESLint` is built to be fully customizable.
 It allows for easy adjustment or deactivation of specific rules to fit your project's needs, providing a perfect mix of guideline enforcement and creative latitude.
 - **Streamlined Integration:** `Effective ESLint` is designed to be user-friendly, streamlining the setup process.
 Its configuration facilitates quick integration, allowing you to refine your codebase efficiently, without the complexities of intricate setups.
 - **Enhanced Efficiency:** `Effective ESLint` enhances the linting process by combining multiple presets into one, which not only eases management but also improves the linter's startup time.
 This results in a quicker and more productive development workflow.
-- **Addons:** `Effective ESLint` includes addons that enhance code consistency, specifically for imports, JSX code, and enforcing sensible defaults to maintain low code complexity.
+- **Local Preset:** `Effective ESLint` includes local rules that enhance code consistency, specifically for imports, JSX code, and enforcing sensible defaults to maintain low code complexity.
 - **Community-Driven Development:** The development of `Effective ESLint` is community-driven, emphasizing continuous improvement and inclusivity.
 Contributions from the community are highly encouraged, helping to keep our configurations up-to-date with the latest coding standards and practices.

 ## Installation